isaac033/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script to print all groups
+script to create hello file